-Our network intervention platform Aspen equips the wellness and healthcare ecosystem to leverage the impact of social support networks, providing data collection and analysis tools to track social support networks at the individual, organizational, and systems levels.
+Our social connectedness platform Aspen equips the wellness and healthcare ecosystem to leverage the impact of social support networks, providing data collection and analysis tools to track social support networks at the individual, organizational, and systems levels.
+For more insight on how you can link these kinds of data to practice, read this guiding blog.

-Network Leadership is based on a set of seven values:
+We have developed a Network Leadership modelbased on a set of seven values:

-Community and Culturally Sensitive: Each community is different and each culture has varying ways of communicating and interacting.
+Community and Cultural Sensitivity: Each community is different and each culture has varying ways of communicating and interacting.
 There is no one best approach to Network Leadership.
 Network Leadership builds skills and capacity in order to empower network leaders/members to adapt them to their context, culture, and community.

 Relationship Focused: At the heart of Network Leadership is the concepts of interaction, relationships, systems building, and partnerships.
 Almost everyone is being asked to work across sectors in partnership with others in networks (referred to by many different names such as coalitions, partnerships, collaboratives, and collective impacts) in turn bridging across boundaries and interacting with both the usual and unusual suspects.
 Network Leadership focuses on ways that people, communities, and organizations interact and how relationships among and within relationships affect one another and their related outcomes.